A Made Maggie

 "A Made Maggie" is the tenth episode of the thirty-third season of the American animated television series The Simpsons, and the 716th episode overall.
 It aired in the United States on Fox on December 19, 2021.
 The episode was directed by Timothy Bailey and written by Elisabeth Kiernan Averick.

+In this episode, Homer and Marge select Fat Tony to be Maggie's godfather but are worried about his influence on her.
+The episode received positive reviews.

 Plot

 After spending time and money at a theme park called The Overpriced World of Angelica Button, the Simpson family return home, where they find Grandpa holding Snowball II instead of Maggie in his arms.
 Luckily, Ned Flanders knocks on the door with her.
 Tired of Grandpa's incompetence with Maggie, Marge fires him as a babysitter.
 During a talk with Ned, Marge mentions that they haven't baptized her.
 Ned has more than a thousand children that he's a godfather of and declines their request to be Maggie's godfather.
 Marge is tormented over the prospective of Maggie going to Hell due to not being baptized.

 Marge then forces Homer to go search for a godfather for her.
 Homer first goes to Moe's Tavern where he finds Lenny, Carl, Moe, and Barney as unfit candidates.
 When two men drop a piano above them, Fat Tony saves them, saying the Blessed Mother saved them.
 Tony offers to be Maggie's godfather, and Homer is too scared to refuse.

 On bringing the news to Marge, she gets angry because of Fat Tony's status as Springfield's crime lord, but Tony showers Maggie with gifts and seems genuinely interested in her welfare.

 At the First Church of Springfield, the baptism happens with Selma appointed as Maggie's godmother.
 Legs and Louie become babysitters for her while Maggie starts to act like a boss herself.
 Johnny Tightlips and the other mobsters worry that Tony is becoming soft and begin plotting against him.

 Marge becomes worried about Tony's influence on Maggie but Tony insists he's getting out of the crime business.
 The other mobsters arrange a hit on Tony, which he violently squashes.
 Realizing he is not a good influence, he bows out of being Maggie's godfather.